ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 ### <span class="custom-heading" data-id="7">I am getting Telemetry Lost/Recovered and is getting annoying</span>

 ???
 Note "I am getting Telemetry Lost/Recovered and is getting annoying"
-    There's a handful of reasons why this is occuring, and if you have newer handset/radio, it shouldn't happen at all unless you're flying very far away using a receiver without an amplifier for its Telemetry signal (e.g. the EP receivers).
+    There's a handful of reasons why this is occurring, and if you have newer handset/radio, it shouldn't happen at all unless you're flying very far away using a receiver without an amplifier for its Telemetry signal (e.g. the EP receivers).

     - You're on an X9D(+) or a QX7 with subpar inverter chips.
 Check [this page](../hardware/x9d-troubleshooting.md) on how to remedy it.
     - You're on an early version of the Happymodel Slim Pro.
 Check [this FB post](https://www.facebook.com/groups/636441730280366/permalink/835603713697499/) for the fix from manufacturer.
     - You're using a 2018 ACCST R9M, while also using a Radio with 400k or higher Baud rate.
 You will either have to lower the Baud rate on your radio to 115200 (QX7) or do the Resistor mod on the module as described [here](../hardware/inverter-mod.md).
     - Your module is getting loose inside its enclosure, most common on the first batches of the Happymodel ES24TX (white 3D-Printed enclosure; although the black one is only marginally better having 4 screw points instead of 2).
-You either have to print your own enclosure (search Thingiverse for "expresslrs") or find a way to tighten or snug the enclosure with the module board.
+You either have to print your enclosure (search Thingiverse for "expresslrs") or find a way to tighten or snug the enclosure with the module board.
     - Check the S.Port pin and connection in your module and module bay, and make sure they have a solid physical connection.
-On the DIY modules, particularly the full size module, the round hole/via for the Molex connector's flat pin might not be getting good connection due to cold solder joint, or insufficient solder.
+On the DIY modules, particularly the full size module, the round hole/via for the Molex connector's flat pin might not be getting a good connection due to cold solder joint, or insufficient solder.

 ### <span class="custom-heading" data-id="8">I need to plug my FC a second/third time before I get a bind.
-LED on receiver is dim when I power it up</span>
+The LED on the receiver is dim when I power it up</span>

 ???
 Note "I need to plug my FC a second/third time before I get a bind.
-LED on receiver is dim when I power it up"
+The LED on the receiver is dim when I power it up"
     Update to the latest firmware as soon as you can.
-A batch of HM receivers have reached the market with Voltage regulators (marked SDG) that were insufficient and wasn't able to handle the higher current draw during boot up.
-To learn more of this issue and the fix, please check out this [PR](https://github.com/ExpressLRS/ExpressLRS/pull/928).
+A batch of HM receivers have reached the market with Voltage regulators (marked SDG) that were insufficient and weren't able to handle the higher current draw during boot up.
+To learn more about this issue and the fix, please check out this [PR](https://github.com/ExpressLRS/ExpressLRS/pull/928).

-### <span class="custom-heading" data-id="9">ExpressLRS Lua Script is stuck at `Loading...`</span>
+### <span class="custom-heading" data-id="9">My Blackbox Log has stepping on the RC trace</span>

 ???
+Note "My Blackbox Log has stepping on the RC trace"
+    Make sure you have disabled ADC Filter in your Radio Hardware settings.

+## Troubleshooting the Lua Script

+### <span class="custom-heading" data-id="10">ExpressLRS Lua Script is stuck at `Loading...`</span>

+???
 Note "ExpressLRS Lua Script is stuck at `Loading...`"
     Go back to the [Radio Setup Guide](transmitters/tx-prep.md) and make sure your radio is prepped up for ExpressLRS.

-    Also make sure your module has been flashed with v3.0 firmware.
-V3 Lua for V3.0-flashed modules, V2 Lua for v2.x-flashed modules (including some modules fresh from factory).
+    Also, make sure your module has been flashed with v3.0 firmware.
+V3 Lua for V3.0-flashed modules, V2 Lua for v2.x-flashed modules (including some modules fresh from the factory).

     For newly-acquired ExpressLRS modules, flashing via USB is the recommended update method.

-### <span class="custom-heading" data-id="10">Betaflight Lua is stuck at `Initializing`</span>
+### <span class="custom-heading" data-id="11">Betaflight Lua is stuck at `Initializing`</span>

 ???
 Note "Betaflight Lua is stuck at `Initializing`"
     Increase the TLM Ratio via the ExpressLRS Lua script to values like 1:4 or even 1:2 and retry the Betaflight Lua script.